Betram-Lalusha/Eats/README.md

 **Optional Nice-to-have Stories**

 * Enable users to comment on a post
-* Enable users to share a post
+* Enable users to like a post
 * * Search/filter: users can search for specfic items or places

 ### 2. Screen Archetypes